top of page

 Fix 3: Virtue Epistemology

-This involves intellectual ‘traits/virtues’ such as intellectual courage, attention to detail and desire for truth as virtuous in that they enable us to achieve knowledge.
+• This involves intellectual traits and virtues such as desire to seek truth, attention to detail and research as virtuous because they help us seek knowledge.

 The Archer Analogy:

-Accuracy: An arrow hitting the target represents a true belief.
+Accuracy: An arrow hitting the target is a true belief.
 But accuracy alone isn’t enough for knowledge, since the hit could be due to luck (as Gettier shows).

 Adroitness: An arrow shot skillfully represents intellectual virtue.
-Even a skillful, accurate shot doesn’t eliminate luck—for example, the arrow could be blown off course and then back on target.
+But, even a skillful and accurate shot doesn’t eliminate luck because maybe the arrow could be manipulated by the wind in order to hit the target.

-Aptness: Knowledge requires aptness—the arrow hits the target because it was shot skillfully.
+Aptness: Complete knowledge requires aptness which means that the arrow hits the target because it was shot skillfully.
 Similarly, a true belief counts as knowledge only if it results from intellectual virtue, not luck.

 BUT: Does this rule out the possibility of young children having knowledge since they have not developed these virtues yet?